 SRI LANKA VISA FROM EMBASSY IN YOUR HOME COUNTRY

-You can apply for a 3 month visa at the Sri Lankan Embassy in your home country (if you have one).
-This is a pretty straightforward procedure and best is to call the Sri Lankan mission abroad closest to you for more information.
+You can apply for a 3-month visa at the Sri Lankan Embassy in your home country (if you have one).
+This is a pretty straightforward procedure and we recommend calling the Sri Lankan mission abroad closest to you beforehand for more information.

 EXTEND YOUR VISA AT THE DEPARTMENT FOR IMMIGRATION AND EMIGRATION

 When in the country, you can extend for an additional 2 months to a total of 3 months.
-After this you extend again for 3 months giving you a total of 6 months.
+After this, you extend again for 3 months giving you a total of 6 months.
 So for the 6 months in total, you will have to visit the office of the Department of Immigration and Emigration twice or arrange this through a visa processing agency.
 In some cases, we have heard you van even extend your Sri Lankan Tourist Visa to 9 months!

 How to get there:

-The easiest way to get to the office is using a hired tuktuk from Tuktuk Rental!
-But otherwise a taxi service like Uber or PickMe will work too.
-If you are thinking of going by bus, check out the app Colombo Bus Routes or ask around the bus station for the the bus to Battaramulla or Passport-Office.
+The easiest way to get to the office is using a tuktuk from Tuktuk Rental!
+But otherwise, a taxi service like Uber or PickMe will work too.
+If you are thinking of going by bus, check out the app Colombo Bus Routes or ask around the bus station for the bus to Battaramulla or Passport Office.
 Depending on traffic and where you are coming from in Colombo, this will take from 30min to an hour.
 Remember if you are asking locals to use your best Sri Lankan accent when saying “passport office”.

 Before you go, make sure you have all the necessary documentation filled out and ready.
 This will save you time at the visa extension office!

 - Print out the visa extension form and have it ready.

 - If you do not have access to a printer, you can get one at the small shops outside the office for Rs.
 50 or get the document from the counter inside the office.